rise8-us/rise8-us/docs/practice-playbook.md

 [TODO]: # "define feature, bug Innovation/tech debt"

 **Feature**
-A feature is something that provides new capabibilties or improves end user experience.
+A feature is something that provides new capabilities or improves end user experience.
 A Feature will often have a story that reads something like this.
 As a: xxx, I want: xxx, So That xxx.
 A feature should also have an acceptance criteria or definition of done.

 **Innovation / Refactoring**
 Innovation is proactive tech debt management.
 Innovation work is time spent incorporating **new** libraries, patterns, or services to make the code base easier to maintain, read, secure, and scale, or add capabilities.
 Innovation work should be closely evaluated to ensure that it provides a return on investment.
-Avoid innovation for innovation sake there must be clearly definable advantage.
+Avoid innovation for innovation’s sake there must be clearly definable advantage.

-Refactoring is an oppurtunity drive down existing technical debt, optimize, and re-architect the codebase.
+Refactoring is an opportunity drive down existing technical debt, optimize, and re-architect the codebase.
 Refactoring keeps code simple, decoupled, easily read, and painlessly scaled.
-Engineers often complain about old programing languages as if the language is root problem when real problem is old messy spagehetti code.
+Engineers often complain about old programing languages as if the language is root problem when real problem is old messy spaghetti code.

 1. Knowledge sharing (both domain and technical knowledge)
 2. Immediate code reviews